yuvalmGS/gigaspaces-wiki-jekyll/xap97/jpa-entity-id.markdown

 weight: 100
 ---

-{% summary %}This page explains the various supported options for mapping the identifier property of your JPA enntities.{% endsummary %}
+{% summary %}This page explains the various supported options for mapping the identifier property of your JPA entities.{% endsummary %}

 # User-Defined Id